adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_services.md

 ---
 {{< featuredImage >}}

-This notes is for the course [Kuberenetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)
+These notes are for the course [Kubernetes for absolute beginners](https://www.udemy.com/course/learn-kubernetes/)

-Kubernetes service enable communication between various components within or ourside of the application.
-Kubernetes Services helps us connect applications with other applications or users.
+Kubernetes services enable communication between various components within or outside of the application.
+Kubernetes services help us connect applications with other applications or users.
-Services enable connectivity between the group of pods.
-For example front-end to the users, connection between the frontend and backend processes and backend to to external data source.
+Services enable connectivity between groups of pods.
+For example, front-end to the users, connection between the frontend and backend processes, and backend to an external data source.
 Services enable **Loose coupling** between micro services in our application.

 #### Node Port